captainrobbo/wikijstest/manuals/cms/competitors.md

 **Tab 3 - Advanced**

-The final tab is more for Federation Management users and enter names in a local language (Cyrillic for example) as well as entering a competitor's Federation License number.
+The final tab is more for Federation Management users.
+It allows you to enter names in a local language (Cyrillic for example) as well as entering a competitor's Federation License number.

 It is also possible to mark an athlete as a non-scorer in a given competition here.